4. Compensation system framework

 Each member of the Board of Directors receives an equal amount of fixed compensation (exception: chairman), which is prospectively determined by the annual general meeting.
 The chairman is paid a higher amount of fixed compensation due to his additional duties in leading the Board of Directors and his function as a link between the Company’s operational and strategic management.
 The amount of fixed compensation paid is determined at the Board’s own discretion, in compliance with the general compensation principles (see section 2.1 above).

 In addition to this base compensation, the members of the Board of Directors receive fees for services as directors on the boards of Group subsidiaries and associated companies, and for services on Board committees and as the chair of Board committees.
 The compensation system thus takes into account the responsibility and roles assigned to individual members of the Board of Directors.

-The base compensation of every member of the Board of Directors is determined annually and paid out in cash on a quarterly basis before the end of the preceding quarter (in advance).
+The base compensation of every member of the Board of Directors is determined annually and paid out in cash on a quarterly basis.
 If a director leaves the board before their term of office expires, the fixed compensation will be calculated on a pro rata basis to the end of the quarter of separation.

 4.1.2 Variable compensation

 The variable compensation of the Board of Directors is based on performance criteria that support the achievement of the strategic goals of the Company, the Group or parts of the Group.

 In the year under review, the variable compensation was determined at the Board’s own discretion, in compliance with the general compensation principles (see section 2.1 above).